Da4kek/Neuromorphic-computing/Encodings/README.md

 ## Introduction to Spike Encoding:

+Neural encoding refers to the map from stimulus to response.
+The main focus is to understand how neurons respond to a wide variety of stimuli, and to construct models that attempt to predict responses to other stimuli.
+Neural decoding refers to the reverse map, from response to stimulus, and the challenge is to reconstruct a stimulus, or certain aspects of that stimulus from the spike sequences it evokes.

+During rate coding, precisely calculating firing rate is very important.
+In fact, the term "firing rate" has a few different definitions, which refer to different averaging procedures, such as an average over time or an average over several repitions of experiment.
+The learning in rate coding is based on activity-dependent synaptic weight modifications.

+> Activity-dependent synaptic plasticity is fundamental for learning and memory in neuronal systems involving information processing and storage.
+Two opposite activity-dependent plasticity modifications have been biologically identified: **Long term potential** and **long term depression**

 The brain trades in the global currency of the spike.
 the goal is to build a spiking neural network, it makes sense to use spikes at the input too.
 Although it is quite common to use non-spiking inputs, while encoding things to remember: Spikes, Sparsity and Static suppression.

 Encoding algorithms for spike generation can be classified according to two main categories:
 * Rate coding